 Watch sledders or ride down a decorated hill at Powderhorn Park in your own wacky sled, which you can make at home or at free workshops at Powderhorn Park Community Center.
 There's also live music and hot chocolate.

 In addition to kite-flying, this event on popular Lake Harriet includes horse-drawn wagon rides, kids' ice fishing, arts, music and roasted marshmallows.

-For recreational skiers, the highlight of this big cross-country ski festival is the Saturday-night Luminary Loppet, with glowing ice pillars and "ruins.''
-There's a tent party with music afterward.
+For recreational skiers, the highlight of this big cross-country ski festival is the Feb.
+2 Luminary Loppet on Lake of the Isles, with glowing ice pillars and "ruins.''
+Afterward, there's a tent party with music and beer.

-More than 170 films from 50 countries are shown at St. Anthony Main Theatre on the Minneapolis riverfront.
+More than 350 films from more than 60 countries are shown at St. Anthony Main Theatre on the Minneapolis riverfront and at other venues.

 A spring kickoff for outdoor enthusiasts, with presentations on outdoor adventures and destinations and a gear sale and auction of used canoes and kayaks.

-More than 500 artists take part in this tour of the northeast Minneapolis arts district, around the old Grain Belt brewery at Broadway and Marshall avenues.
+More than 500 artists take part in this tour of 60 locations in the northeast Minneapolis arts district.